Posts Tagged ‘column’

 Anyone Can See Love

 By Daris Howard It was my second Thanksgiving far from home.
 I was invited to dinner by a family that I dearly loved.
 Norma, the mother, was a wonderful lady.
 Though she was blind, nothing much slowed her down.
 She ran her home with efficiency and precision.
 But there was something else that made her more amazing.
 She had eight children; four had mental handicaps, and the other four had physical handicaps.
-Each mentally challenged child was paired with a physically challenged ...
+Each mentally challenged child was paired with a physically challenged child. ...
 Full Story

 Life’s Outtakes: A Relative Disaster

 A Relative Disaster By Daris Howard The church bulletin carried a notice for a genealogy class that was going to be offered in our local community.
 A friend of mine joked that I ought to take it to help me find out why I’m so nutty.
 “Maybe you will learn that you have had squirrels in your family tree.”
 “Very funny,” I replied.
 But I must admit that the thought intrigued me.
 I have some old aunts that work on this kind of thing all of the time.
-They can tell ...
+They can tell me who my ...
 Full Story

 Differences In Gratitude

 By Daris Howard I was 19 years old, living in New York, and a long way from home.
 It was Thanksgiving time, and I knew I would not be able to go home for Thanksgiving.
 Two different families. that attended the same church I did, invited me to Thanksgiving dinner.
 The first dinner was to be at about noon, and the second would be around 7:00 in the evening.
 Being young, and having a big appetite, I figured I would be fine accepting both.
-On that morning, I ate a light breakfast so I ...
+On that morning, I ate a light breakfast so I could ...
 Full Story

 Why I Am A Teacher

 By Daris Howard It was summer graduation day at the university where I work and a beautiful day it was, unlike the first graduation I attended as a young professor.
 That one was in April and the cold south wind had swirled the snow around us.
 On that day, as we watched the students file past, one of my more seasoned colleagues, who was also my mentor, turned to me and said, “Graduation will be one of the happiest and one of the saddest times of your life.”
-When I asked ...
+When I asked him why it was ...
 Full Story

 A Technology World

 By Daris Howard I had been grading papers all day, and I was exhausted.
 As the work day ended and I left my office, it felt good to step out into the fresh air.
 I decided to take a longer route to the parking lot to see if I could clear the cobwebs from my head.
 As I turned the last corner, about 100 yards from where I was parked, I joined a couple of young men who were coming from the lower part of campus.
 Their clothes were rough and their appearance unkempt.
-They ...
+They looked ...
 Full Story